 - Watching series (I've rewatched the Office more than you'd think.)

 While these are things that I can do perfectly on my own, I also love to spend time with my girlfriend of 6 years and my close group of friends.

 However, none of these things define me.

-I believe that my personality, optimism, my passion for happiness and my confidence are my defining factors.
+I believe that my personality, optimism, my passion for happiness, and my confidence are my defining factors.
 These things are not impacted by my friends or my relationship.

 Learn how to be happy alone first, then expand on that

-Once you have accepted yourself for who you are and are happy with yourself, then you can expand on that positive feeling.
-The fact remains that happy moments are generally happier when shared with people you love and care about.
+But the fact remains that happy moments are generally happier when shared with people you love and care about.
 In that sense, happiness is stronger when you get to share it.
 But it's not completely dependent on it.